How to Travel with Your Cat (The Ultimate Guide)

 According to the Humane Society, traveling by plane is not safe for cats.
 It should therefore be done only if it’s absolutely necessary and there are no other alternatives.

-Air travel is particularly dangerous for Persians and other cats with brachycephalic or “pushed-in” faces.
+Air travel is particularly dangerous for Persians and other cats with brachycephalic or “pushed-in” faces, but very affectionate.
 Their extremely short nasal passages increase their vulnerability to heatstroke and oxygen deprivation.
 Hairless cats like the Sphynx are more vulnerable to temperature extremes.
 Such cats should never be sent to the cargo/luggage hold.

 Check the airlines’ guidelines regarding cats on planes while you travel with your cat.
 Each airline has their own policies on travel with your cat.
 Call the airline directly to make the reservation.
 Ask if there is space in the cabin for your cat before booking your flight, for many airlines restrict the number of pets allowed in the cabin.
 Try to get a direct flight if at all possible, for transfers and lay-overs will only add to the cat’s stress and increase the chances of something going wrong.

 Ask about the space under the airline seat to make certain your carrier will fit.
 Also ask about what paper work you will need; many airlines ask for health certificates and/or veterinary records.